-- a) Applicants must submit a completed admission application form and other required documents (i.e. secondary school and any post-secondary transcripts) to the admissions office, Selkirk College. - b) Applicants are required to complete pre-admission College Readiness Tool (CRT) assessment for reading, writing and mathematics.
-(Except Second Year Specialty Program) - c) Consideration will be given to mature students (see below). - 3.
-Mature Student (see Policy 8611: Admissions) - a) A "mature student" is at least 19 years and has been out of the school system for at least one year on or before the first day of classes of the program. - b) A mature student with reasonable potential for success on the basis of work experience or other criteria may be admitted, notwithstanding some deficiency in prior formal education, at the School Chair's discretion. - A mature student shall normally meet the specific program or course prerequisites. - 4.
-Fine Woodworking Second Year Specialty Program applicants must have completed the First Year Fine Woodworking program with a "B" grade or better in each course and must have demonstrated significant ability, interest and dedication during the first year of study.
+- a) Applicants must submit a completed admission application form and other required documents (i.e. secondary school and any post-secondary transcripts) to the admissions office, Selkirk College. - b) Applicants, except those with Welder qualifications and those laddering from Level C Welder, are required to complete pre-admission College Readiness Tool in reading, writing and mathematics. - c) Consideration will be given to mature students (see below).

+3. Mature Student (see Policy 8611: Admissions)

+- a) A "mature student" is at least 19 years and has been out of the school system for at least one year on or before the first day of classes of the program. - b) A mature student with reasonable potential for success on the basis of work experience or other criteria may be admitted, notwithstanding some deficiency in prior formal education, at the School Chair's discretion. - c) A mature student shall normally meet the specific program or course prerequisites.